 When your tenants feel appreciated, they're more likely to be happy and continue to live at your property.
 This can take the form of tokens of appreciation, such as a small gift or thank you card on their rental anniversary.
 You can also provide recognition for excellent behavior.
 For example, a tenant who pays the rent on time every month for a year might receive a discount on his or her rental.
 While this is an upfront cost for your business, it can help you avoid the even more significant cost of losing a tenant and finding a new one.

 When you're looking for tenant management software to keep your business connected to your tenants, choose Propertyware.
-Our full service software will not only support your business development, it will help you maintain happy tenant relationships over time.
-Contact us today to sign up for a free trial.
+Our full-service software will not only support your business development, it will help you maintain happy tenant relationships over time.
+Take a free online tour of Propertyware today.